ybk5053/yt_dlp_hass/README.md

-# Integration to use Yt-DLP within Home Assistant
+# Integration to use YT-DLP within Home Assistant

-Integration can be used with yt_dlp-card to see download status
+Integration can be used with [`yt_dlp-card`](https://github.com/ybk5053/yt_dlp-card) to see download status

 ## Installation